-Stop the Car at These Roadside Gems Along the Drive in Connecticut
+Pull Over for These Roadside Gems Along the Drive in Connecticut

 This would be Mary Poppins’ dream roadside attraction, if there ever was one.
 The New England Carousel Museum is dedicated to preserving and celebrating over 100 years of antique wooden carousels.
 Horses of all shapes, sizes, and colors are on display in the permanent collection.
-Or you could take a ride on the Venetian indoor carousel, check out the current Quilting Exhibit (depicting carousel horses, of course), or stop by the Museum of Fire History, filled with historical equipment and memorabilia used by firefighters and firehouses—an odd but satisfying pairing.
+Or you could take a ride on the Venetian indoor carousel, check out touring exhibits, or schedule your visit to coincide with a fun and festive seasonal event.

-This three-location biz is known as a “bibliophile’s bliss,” and with roughly half a million books in stock, the title is fitting.
-Make sure you visit the OG location, the Main Barn, which first opened in 1988.
+This three-location operation is known as a “bibliophile’s bliss,” and with roughly half a million books in stock, the title is fitting.
+Make sure you visit the original location, the Main Barn, which first opened in 1988.
 The multi-story space has floor-to-ceiling bookshelves jam-packed with just about every genre, subject, and author you can imagine.
 The Book Barn purchases new books every day, so the collection is ever growing and no two visits are ever the same.
 If you’re the kind of person who can get lost for hours in a bookstore, you might want to leave a whole day for this one.
-Oh, and if you happen to have any old books lying around, bring them along and make a few bucks while you’re at it.
+Oh—and if you happen to have any old books lying around, bring them along and make a few bucks while you’re at it.